 The LACDA partnered with the Los Angeles County Health Agency, via a Memorandum of Understanding (MOU) effective March 11, 2020, to provide referrals and services for its Mainstream voucher assisted families.
 The Health Agency combines the Los Angeles County Departments of Mental Health, Health Services, and Public Health agencies.
 Via the MOU, the Health Agency, when necessary, will coordinate with local service providers that have the training, experience, and qualifications to provide supportive services for families with disabilities.
 The Health Agency's contracted agency shall continue to make available Intensive Care Management Services to each housed client.
 The LACDA continues to partner with the below county agencies and community-based organizations to provide supportive services to our previously homeless families.
 This core team strategizes on a monthly basis on improving the homeless initiative program to ensure that our families thrive.
 Los Angeles Homeless Services Authority (LAHSA) Homeless Outreach Program Integrated Care System (HOPICS) Department of Children and Family Services (DCFS) Imagine LA SHIELDS for Families The Watts Labor Community Action Committee (WLCAC) Department of Health Services Department of Mental Health (DHS) In addition, the LACDA partnered with DCFS to invite the 18 PHAs within the Southern California area to a meeting on an available funding opportunity for TAY and provided technical assistance to those that qualify for the FUP TAY award.
 B.4.
 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved.
 See HUD Form 50075.2 submitted to HUD on 07/30/202004/15/2021.
 HUD acknowledged receipt on 08/04/202004/15/2021.
 Approval issuance delayed as a result of the COVID 19 pandemic.
-B.5 Most Recent Fiscal Year Audit.
-B.5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
-B.5 (a) Were there any findings in the most recent FY Audit?Y N B.5 (a) Were there any findings in the most recent FY Audit? В.5 С. (a) Were there any findings in the most recent FY Audit?
-Y N □ ⊠ (a) Were there any findings in the most recent FY Audit?
-Y N □ ⊠ (b) If yes, please describe: C. (a) Were there any findings in the most recent FY Audit?
-Y N □ ⊠ (b) If yes, please describe: Other Document and/or Certification Requirements.
-C. (a) Were there any findings in the most recent FY Audit?
-Y N B (b) If yes, please describe: Other Document and/or Certification Requirements.
-Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
-Y N C. (a) Were there any findings in the most recent FY Audit?
-Y N ⇒ N (b) If yes, please describe: Other Document and/or Certification Requirements.
-Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
-C. (a) Were there any findings in the most recent FY Audit?
-Y N (b) If yes, please describe: Other Document and/or Certification Requirements.
-Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
-Y N ⊠ □ (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
-PHAs must also include a narrative describing their analysis C. C.1 (a) Were there any findings in the most recent FY Audit?
-Y N (b) If yes, please describe: Other Document and/or Certification Requirements.
-Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
-Y N ⊠ □ (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+B.5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit? (b) If yes, please describe: C. Other Document and/or Certification Requirements.
+C.1 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan? $\boxtimes \square$ (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
-C. (a) Were there any findings in the most recent FY Audit? □ N (b) If yes, please describe: Other Document and/or Certification Requirements.
-Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
-Y N (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
-PHAs must also include a narrative describing their analysis of the RAB recommendations made on these recommendations.
-See Attachment A - RAB Comments C. C.1 (a) Were there any findings in the most recent FY Audit?
-Y N (b) If yes, please describe: Other Document and/or Certification Requirements.
-Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
-Y N ⊠ □ (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
-PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
-See Attachment A - RAB Comments Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the
+See Attachment A - RAB Comments Certification by State or Local Officials.
+C.2 Form HUD-50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+C.3 Civil Rights Certification/Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.
+Form 50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations